TRAINING GUIDE

 Dolphins (30 reps)

 No rest between exercises and 1 minute rest between sets.
-Click here to see the correct technique for these exercises.
+View our Push-Up Guide for technique tips.

 That's it - you're officially a push-up pro!
 Good luck for the Challenge.